 This is in my opinion the highest area of interest for most people, myself included; are there any creatine benefits?
 The results in studies have been very promising.
 In an Australian study conducted by Stephen Bird a variety of athletes were given creatine loading doses of up to 20-30 grams and results were measured on their performances.
 What was seen was that the athletes using creatine supplements had an improvement in their high-intensity anaerobic and maximum power performance, by 5-15%!

 Now with that being said, it was also seen that athletes in endurance sports saw no measurable benefit from the creatine.
 This actually supports the theory we looked at earlier since creatine plays a role in ATP facilitation, which is a big factor in short term energy production.
-Since results are such an important aspect of supplementation I wrote a full post on the pros and cons of creatine.

 Is Creatine Safe?